-When you want to count the number of rows corresponding to a specific criteria, many users use the tool Filter.
+When you want to count the number of rows corresponding to specific criteria, many users use the Filter.

-- With COUNTIF you can count the rows for one criterion
+- With COUNTIF you can count the rows for 1 criterion

 The construction is the same, you just add more criteria 😉